marco402/plugin-Rtl433-for-SdrSharp/README.md

          The export button allows to save the data in text format which can be reloaded by a spreadsheet(calc... separator:tabulation).
          The name of the file is that of the window.CAUTION overwriting the file without confirmation.
          If the Recordings folder of SDRSharp exists, the files will be saved in it otherwise in the SDRSharp folder.
+Version 1.5.1.0
+		Window list message display last message at the top.
+Version 1.5.2.0
+		Export First message at the first position like 1.5.0.0.
 ## Installation
 ​Warning:2 different SDRSharp installations.